 “Great to have all the information and links sent through afterwards .
 Very generous.”

 At just two and a half hours long, including a break, the sessions recognise the need to reduce screen fatigue and allow time for discussion and questions throughout.
 Bookings are now open – click on the links below.
 You will need to be able to use Zoom for the session – you don’t need to download any software, just click on the link on your laptop, tablet or phone.
-If you have not used it before, there will be an optional introduction 10 minutes before the start of each session.

 We recognise the very different circumstances that people are facing, especially as a consequence of this pandemic, so the workshops are available at 3 different price points – £25 is the standard price; £15 concessionary or a donation for those who would otherwise not be able to attend.
 Please pay the appropriate price for your circumstances, acknowledging that Arts Well is a small not-for-profit organisation that relies on this trading income to deliver its activities.